Tavia Whitney, PhD

 University of Texas at Austin

-“I believe that therapy can play an important role in enhancing one’s overall well-being in order to live a fuller, more satisfying life.
+“I believe that therapy can play an important role in enhancing one’s overall well-being in order to live a richer, more satisfying life.
 Above all, my goal is to create a safe and supportive space where my clients can share their thoughts, feelings, and experiences, without fear of being judged or rejected.
 I encourage my clients to have compassion for themselves, to reduce shame-based behaviors, and explore areas for personal growth.
 With gentle guidance, I work with clients’ existing strengths to find pathways through ‘stuck’ places, and make positive changes in their lives.”